Classic Homemade Pound Cake (Grandma Miller’s Recipe)

 - lemon extract – the lemon extract adds a bright flavor to this cake.

 - eggs – another key ingredient in this pound cake.
-The eggs help it rise and give it the yellow color.
-It helps to bring the eggs to room temperature.
+The eggs help it rise and give it that beautiful golden color.
+Bring them to room temperature before mixing.

 - all-purpose flour – all-purpose flour works great for this pound cake, but you can also use cake flour for a lighter texture.